kanalumaddela/laravel-steam-login/README.md

  php artisan vendor:publish --provider kanalumaddela\LaravelSteamLogin\SteamLoginServiceProvider
 ```

-This is just the config, but it is recommended to use your `.env` instead to set these values
+1. Set your config values in your`.env`, here's what shows in `config/steam-login.php`
+   - the xml method allows you to get a player's info without using the steam api, however it is **highly recommended** to use the api method in production

 ```php
 <?php